uggla/rust-gopher-friend-cli/articles/article_02.md

 The idea here is to remove all println!() and eprintln!() macros and use a simple logger to give information to the user.

-First we need to add the required dependencies to our `Cargo.toml`.
+First, we need to add the required dependencies to our `Cargo.toml`.
 We will use the `log` crate as a frontend log facility.
 Here is an extract of the documentation to understand the purpose of this crate.
 *A logging facade provides a single logging API that abstracts over the actual logging implementation.
 Libraries can use the logging API provided by this crate, and the consumer of those libraries can choose the logging implementation that is most suitable for its use case.*
 [Sources](https://github.com/rust-lang/log)

 As a backend facility, we will use the `simple_logger` crate.
-This create will simply output messages formatted like this `2015-02-24 01:05:20 WARN [logging_example] This is an example message.`
+This crate will simply output messages formatted like this `2015-02-24 01:05:20 WARN [logging_example] This is an example message.`
 I like the crate because it is simple to use and a good fit for small projects.
 Also, I contributed to another project (rust-riemann-client) maintained by the same author @borntyping (hello Sam) and, it was really a cool experience.
 [Sources](https://github.com/borntyping/rust-simple_logger)